pingcap/docs-cn/daily-check.md

 ![Overview panel](/media/overview-panel.png)

 You can view the load, memory available, network traffic, and I/O utilities.
-When a bottleneck is found, it is recommended to scale out the capacity, or to optimize the cluster topology, SQL, cluster parameters, etc.
+When a bottleneck is found, it is recommended to scale out the capacity, or to optimize the cluster topology, SQL, and cluster parameters.

 ### Exceptions

 ![Exceptions](/media/failed-query-panel.png)

 You can view the errors triggered by the execution of SQL statements on each TiDB instance.
-These include syntax error, primary key conflicts, etc.
+These include syntax error and primary key conflicts.

 ### GC status